 Roll Modifiers

-1. Roll the die or dice.
+- Roll the required dice.

-2. Add up the die face results.
+- Add up the die face results.

 Checks